Windflow’s blade testing

 The project was a huge success with all testing successfully completed, meeting the very tight timeframe and exceeding the strict performance requirements.
 Windflow Technology were so happy with the result that they asked us to help refine the system performance.

-All testing was conducted with professionally; under the strict guidance of Lloyds Register (UK) and gaining acceptance under the requirements of IEC 61400:13.
+All testing was conducted under the strict guidance of Lloyds Register (UK) and gaining acceptance under the requirements of IEC 61400:13.

 Did you know?